 period consisted of open-label treatment with IXE Q4W.

 dosing schedules shown in Figure

-for plaque psoriasis in the Taltz summary of product characteristics.
+schedule for plaque psoriasis in the Taltz summary of product

-Please refer to the Taltz summary of product characteristics for
+characteristics.
+Please refer to the Taltz summary of product

 (N=417) is a phase 3, 24-week double-blind, placebo-controlled trial

 with an active reference arm in patients with active PsA who are